rule

 Text 18

-Has by You not just today been shown to me how, except for Yourselves, this all is based on Your bewildering potency?
-First were You there all alone and then You became all of Vraja's boys and calves, You next even became a same number of fourhanded ones that together with me are served by all and then You became an equal number of universes [10.13: 53]; and now You remain the One Infinite Absolute Truth without a second...
+Have You not just today shown me how, except for Yourselves, this all is based upon Your bewildering potency?
+First were You there all alone and then You became all of Vraja's boys and calves, You next even became a same number of four-handed ones that together with me were served by all and then You became an equal number of universes [10.13: 53]; and now are You again the One Infinite Absolute Truth without a second...
 (Vedabase)

 Text 19